Grant Application, Review, and Award Processes

 - Summary Statement (NIH)

 According to NIH policy, you should retrieve your summary statement through the NIH Commons.
 The summary statement has been prepared by the scientific review administrator of the initial review group (IRG) that evaluated your application.

 - Applicant Center for Scientific Review (CSR) Resources

 - Next Steps (After Your Application is Reviewed) (NIH)

 - Appeals Process (NIH)

-Before beginning the appeals process, the applicant is strongly advised to speak with the NCCAM program officer responsible for training awards.
-The program officer can explain the options and is often in a position to help the applicant understand the study section's recommendation.
+Before beginning the appeals process, the applicant is strongly advised to speak with the NCCAM program director responsible for training awards.
+The program director can explain the options and is often in a position to help the applicant understand the study section's recommendation.
 In most cases, issues can be resolved at this stage.